 CliffSearch: Structured Agentic Evolution for Scientific Algorithm Discovery

-Population-based Benchmark-grounded Reviewer-gated Multi-task
+Population-based Benchmark-grounded Runtime-harness-gated Reviewer-gated Multi-task

 Abstract